MindscapeHQ/raygun4xamarin-samples/README.md

 }
 ```

-Each platform being targeted will require an additional configuration step in the following places.
+Each platform being targeted requires an additional configuration step using the `RaygunPlatform` class in the following places.

 **For Android:**